What is the Cambridge University Land Society?

 CULS organises around 15 events annually ranging from breakfast briefings and panel discussions on topical themes, through tours of new iconic additions to the London skyline to drinks receptions and dinners.
 Amongst its members are some of the most influential players in the property industry today.
 Free student tickets are available to most events on application.

 Each year the Society organises at least one Careers Fair in Cambridge for Land Economists, usually in October, and Society Members work with the Department's Mentoring Scheme to provide mentors for students.

 The work of the Society is carried out by a Committee and a number of Forums covering Real Estate Finance, Rural Affairs, the Global Economy, Commercial Property and Europe.
 It has an active forum of younger members, the Silver Street Group, which organises events for members who have graduated within the past 15 years.

 The Society makes a number of Annual Prize Awards to graduates and undergraduates for academic excellence in the Tripos and MPhil degree examinations:

-- The Noel Dean Prize – for best performance in Part II of the Land Economy Tripos
+- Noel Dean Prize (for best overall performance in Part II)

-- The Gordon Cameron Prize – for best performance in Paper 7 Regional Economics
+- Gordon Cameron Memorial Prize (for best performance in Paper 7)

-- The Mike Turner Prize – for best performance in Paper 15 Advanced Techniques in Finance
+- Mike Turner Prize (for best performance in Paper 15)

-- The Alistair Ross-Goobey Prize – for the best overall performance on the REF MPhil
+- Alistair Ross-Goobey Prize (for best overall performance on the Real Estate Finance Mphil)

 The Society publishes an annual magazine, free to members, including articles and contributions from members on property and wider issues.